emredulkar/test_case_1/README.md

 2 approaches are evaluated here.

   1. Using a univariate timeseries model- there is no predictor variable here.
 Temperature predicton is done by using temperature data itself.28 models have been tried, like auto arıma, Arıma etc. Best is selected.
-Considered metric is R^2.
+Considered metric is R^2 and RMSE.

   2. Using a multivariate machine learning model, predictor variables are used.
 18 models have been tried, like adaboost, random forest etc. Best is selected.
 Considered metric is R^2.